-- The field of play is rectangular, its length being no more than 70 yards or less than 60 yards and its width not more than 50 yards or less than 40 yards.
-The length in all cases shall exceed the width. - Goals are set in place at the center of each end-line.
-Goals are 6 feet tall and 18 feet wide. - The field of play is divided into two halves by a halfway line.
+- The field of play is rectangular, its length being no more than 80 yards or less than 55 yards and its width not more than 60 yards or less than 45 yards.
+The length in all cases shall exceed the width.
+Field sizemay vary. - Goals are set in place at the center of each endline.
+Goals are 6 feet high by 18 feet wide or 7 feet high by 21 feet wide. - The field of play is divided into two halves by a halfway line.
 The center mark is indicated at the midpoint of the halfway line.
-A circle with a radius of eight (8) yards is marked around it. - A Goal Area is marked fourteen (14) yards in width and four (4) yards into the field of play, joined by a line drawn parallel with the end-line. - A Penalty Area is marked twenty-nine (29) yards in width and twelve (12) yards into the field of play, joined by a line drawn parallel with the goal line.
-The area bounded by these lines and the end-line is the penalty area.
+A circle with a radius of eight (8) yards is marked around it. - A Goal Area is marked seventeen (17) yards in width and five (5) yards into the field of play, joined by a line drawn parallel with the endline. - A Penalty Area is marked thirty-five (35) yards in width and fourteen (14) yards into the field of play, joined by a line drawn parallel with the endline.
+The area bounded by these lines and the goal line is the penalty area.
 A penalty mark is made ten (10) yards out from the midpoint between the goalposts.
-An arc of a circle with a radius of eight (8) yards from the penalty mark is drawn outside the penalty area. - Two 'build out lines' will be drawn perpendicular across the field, dividing the field into thirds.
-(See 'Build Out Line' references in Offside, Goal Kicks, and Additional Instructions sections below)
+An arc of a circle with a radius of eight (8) yards from each penalty mark is drawn outside the penalty area.